Bill Stewart (sports official): Baseball player, manager, and scout

 In 1913, Stewart became a minor league baseball player with Worcester in the New England League, and in 1917 while with Montreal he was the first International League player to enlist for World War I service, joining the United States Navy.
 In these pre-war seasons, he primarily played as an outfielder.

 After the war, Stewart was signed by the Chicago White Sox in December 1918, but he suffered an arm injury falling down a flight of stairs while working as a census taker, and was sent to the minor leagues in May 1919.
 As he was, apparently, on a major league roster yet never appeared in a major league game, Stewart is an example of a "phantom ballplayer."

-In the 1920s, Stewart played parts of several seasons in the minor leagues, including three seasons as a pitcher: 1922 in Syracuse, New York, 1927 in Nashua, New Hampshire, and 1928 in Waterbury, Connecticut.
+In the 1920s, Stewart played parts of several seasons in the minor leagues, including three seasons as a pitcher: 1922 in Syracuse, New York, 1927 in Nashua, New Hampshire with the Nashua Millionaires, and 1928 in Waterbury, Connecticut.

-Stewart was also a manager during three seasons: 1927 in Nashua, 1928 in Waterbury, and 1931 in Springfield, Massachusetts.
-He was also a scout for the Boston Red Sox during 1926–27.
+Stewart was also a manager during three seasons: 1927 with the Nashua Millionaires, 1928 in Waterbury, and 1931 in Springfield, Massachusetts.
+He was also a scout for the Boston Red Sox in 1926 and 1927.

 In 1929, he played summer baseball for Falmouth in the Cape Cod Baseball League.
 A steady pitcher, he was described as "making up for his lack of speed with plenty of control and lots of headwork."

 Ice hockey coach and referee

 During baseball offseasons in the 1910s and 1920s, Stewart generally coached Boston-area college and high school hockey teams.
+From 1925 to 1931 he was the head coach at the Massachusetts Institute of Technology.

 In 1928, Stewart became the NHL's first U.S.-born referee, and served in that capacity until 1941, excepting his two seasons as coach of the Chicago Black Hawks; 1937–38 (when the team won the Stanley Cup) and 1938–39.